awesomephant/untitled-coding-workshop/chapters/tools.md

 While not necessary for this workshop, it might be useful to know that you can upgrade to a professional acount for free through [Github Education](https://education.github.com/students).

 ## Further Reading
 - Scott Chacon, Ben Straub (2014): *Pro Git*.
 Available at [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2).
-Much of the what this book talks about is above my head, but [Chapter 1 does a good job explaining](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) what version control is and why it exists.
+Much of what this book talks about is above my head, but [Chapter 1 does a good job explaining](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) what version control is and why it exists.

 <!-- ## Set up workshop repository
 - Open the command line and navigate to a place in your filesystem where you'd like to keep the files for this workshop